MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/client-access/Set-OwaMailboxPolicy.md

 ```

 ### -IRMEnabled
-The IRMEnabled parameter specifies whether Information Rights Management (IRM) features are avaiable in Outlook on the web.
+The IRMEnabled parameter specifies whether Information Rights Management (IRM) features are available in Outlook on the web.
 Valid values are:

 - $true: IRM is available in Outlook on the web.
 This is the default value.